 - Medically Needy with patient liability (spend-down)

-- Other categorical eligibility (e.g., children's Medicaid, adult eligibility groups)
+- Other categorical eligibility (for example, children's Medicaid and adult eligibility groups)

 2. Federal definition of intellectual disability or related condition